omarreis/BoatAttitude/README.md

 It is a FiremonkeySensorFusion usage sample ( see /omarreis/FiremonkeySensorFusion).
 Delphi's *Gyroscope* sample app tries to do that, but does not quite gets there.

+"BoatAttitude" is a bad name since what changes is the camera orientation.

 Compiled with D10.3.3 and tested on Android and iOS.

 ![app screenshot](BoatAttitudeShot.PNG)